cabforum/servercert/docs/BR.md

 ### 9.6.3 Subscriber representations and warranties

+Prior to 2025-03-15, the CA MAY continue to use the 'Terms of Use' as defined in the previous version of these Requirements.
+Effective 2025-03-15, the CA SHALL remove all references to 'Terms of Use' from their CP and CPS documents and processes.

 The CA SHALL require, as part of the Subscriber Agreement, that the Applicant make the commitments and warranties in this section for the benefit of the CA and the Certificate Beneficiaries.

 Prior to the issuance of a Certificate, the CA SHALL obtain, for the express benefit of the CA and the Certificate Beneficiaries, the Applicant's acceptance of the Subscriber Agreement with the CA.

-The CA SHALL implement a process to ensure that if the CA and Subscriber are not Affiliated, each such Subscriber Agreement can be legally enforced against the Applicant, or if the CA and Subscriber are the same entity or are Affiliated, that the Applicant has committed to comply with the Subscriber Agreement.
+The CA SHALL implement a process to ensure that if the CA and Subscriber are not Affiliated, each such Subscriber Agreement can be legally enforced against the Applicant.
+The CA SHALL implement a process to ensure that if the CA and Subscriber are the same entity or are Affiliated, that the Applicant has committed to comply with the Subscriber Agreement.
 The Subscriber Agreement MUST apply to the Certificate to be issued pursuant to the certificate request.
 The CA MAY use an electronic or "click-through" Subscriber Agreement.
 A separate Subscriber Agreement MAY be used for each certificate request, or a single Subscriber Agreement MAY be used to cover multiple future certificate requests and the resulting Certificates, so long as each Certificate that the CA issues to the Applicant is clearly covered by that Subscriber Agreement.

 The Subscriber Agreement MUST contain provisions imposing on the Applicant itself (or made by the Applicant on behalf of its principal or agent under a subcontractor or hosting service relationship) the following obligations and warranties: